yerayyMR/TumorNetSolvers/README.md

 ---

-## Model Architecture
+## Model Architectures

 ![TumorSurrogate Architecture](images/architectures.png)
 TumorNetSolvers includes three key models:

 1. **TumorSurrogate (Baseline)**:
    - A 3D CNN that integrates anatomy info and tumor metadata for conditioned tumor simulation.
-   See above diagram illustrating the **TumorSurrogate Architecture (CNN)**:
+   See above diagram illustrating the **TumorSurrogate Architecture (CNN)**.

 2. **Modified nnU-Net**:
-   - A adapted version of nnU-Net for tumor growth simulation using conditioned inputs.
+   - A adapted version of the powerful self-configuring framework nnU-Net for tumor growth simulation using conditioned inputs.

 3. **3D Vision Transformer (ViT)**:
    - A transformer-based model incorporating tumor metadata as additional input token in embedding space.
-   See above diagram illustrating the **ViT Architecture**:
+   See above diagram illustrating the **ViT Architecture**.
 ---

 ## Usage